Saxe–Goldstein hypothesis: Application

-Certain studies have employed the Saxe–Goldstein hypothesis alongside typically post-processual theoretical focuses, such as an emphasis on individual agency (that is, the ability of people to act as they wish) and the ways in which material culture can used to challenge or assert the social order, rather than passively reflecting it.
+Certain studies have employed the Saxe–Goldstein hypothesis alongside typically post-processual theoretical focuses, such as an emphasis on individual agency (that is, the ability of people to act as they wish) and how material culture can be used to challenge or assert the social order, rather than passively reflecting it.
 Ian Morris invoked the hypothesis in 1991 to explain the differences in burial practice between the classical cities of Athens and Rome, by which cemeteries were tightly controlled by the state in Athens but comparatively unregulated in Rome.
 He added a cognitive explanation, based on the use of textual evidence, to suggest that Athenian cemeteries were used to legitimize claims to citizenship, which was comparatively more restricted and more valuable in Athens than in Rome.
 (Note: Rosenswig, Briggs & Masson 2020.
 Morris's study is Morris 1991.)
 Morris qualified the hypothesis by emphasizing that claims of descent from ancestors need not be associated with ancestor worship.
-Matthew C. Velasco's 2014 study of prehispanic burials in Peru's Colca Valley used the Saxe–Goldstein hypothesis alongside explanations centering the agency of material objects (that is, the ability of objects to influence or constrain the actions of human beings) and the role of funerary rituals in constructing social identities.
+Matthew C. Velasco's 2014 study of pre-Hispanic burials in Peru's Colca Valley used the Saxe–Goldstein hypothesis alongside explanations centering the agency of material objects (that is, the ability of objects to influence or constrain the actions of human beings) and the role of funerary rituals in constructing social identities.
 (Note: Velasco 2014; Rosenswig, Briggs & Masson 2020.
 On these areas as specifically post-processual focuses, see Chapman & Wylie 2015.
 On the agency of material objects, see Hoskins 2006.)
 Luca Cherstich employed the hypothesis in his 2024 study of the tombs of classical Cyrene, but wrote that it was necessary to temper it with a post-processual investigation of the intent and agency behind the formation of the funerary record.